Compare your joint account options

 - APY on savings.
 If you’re aiming for a joint savings account, compare the account’s APY.
 Average rates are 0.46%(1), but some accounts have APYs above 5.00%.

 - Account closure.
 Generally, one person can close a joint bank account without the other’s permission.
 But some banks have stricter rules that require all joint owners to provide consent before closing.

 Pros and cons of having a joint account with multiple people

-- Less secure.
-Other account holders can withdraw money without your consent.
+- Other account holders can withdraw money without your consent.

 How to open a 3-way bank account